jasonh-n-austin/pbs-api-client/README.md

 ```

 ## Deserialize responses
-The section assumes a dependency on Guava for injection to construct book lists.

 It should be noted that the BookListBuilder will process single book responses (e.g. RequestType=ISBNList when only one ISBN is provided) or a list of books.
 May not work properly with Requests at this point.
 Not every field is guaranteed to be deseralized (feel free to PR more).